BMWi joint project VerfaS

 Process optimization to increase the energy efficiency of electric drives

-The project is coordinated by Volkswagen AG, Kassel plant, and scientifically implemented by a total of three university departments.
+The project is being coordinated by Volkswagen AG, Kassel plant, and scientifically implemented by a total of three university departments.

 The consortium consists of the following partners: